thomasabishop/eolas/Computer_Architecture/Memory/Role_of_memory_in_computation.md

 ## Relation between cache and buffers

-The terms _cache_ and _buffer_ are often used interchangeably but there is a significant difference.
-Buffer 'size' refers to the amount of physical memory in RAM that is dedicated to a process where this size is measured in terms of the amount of disk blocks it would take up in the harddrive.
-Cache is also a measure of memory but it is expressed in terms of [virtual memory](/Operating_Systems/Virtual_memory_and_the_MMU.md): the page size of the memory.

-Buffers and caches are both mechanisms for avoiding writing data to a storage device in the midst of active computation.
-Every time data is saved, the OS doesn't immediately write it to disk.
-It keeps it in the most short term memory in case it is edited again or until the processor is free.
-In this state it is kept in buffers.
-When written to disk it becomes blocks.
-This is why you shouldn't immediately remove a disk device without first saving / syncing int.

-Similarly with transferring memory to and from the RAM.
-The OS keeps occurent memory in the processor caches to enable reuse and not to overburden the CPU, this page data is then moved to RAM when convenient.
+The terms _cache_ and _buffer_ are often used interchangeably because they are both types of temporary storage used to speed up CPU operations.
+Also they are both mechanisms for avoiding writing data to a storage device in the midst of active computation.
+They are different however:

+- A cache is used to store a subset of data (typically transient in nature) from a more permanent or slower storage location.
+In the context of the CPU, the L1 is a cache whereas the DRAM is the more permanent storage location.
+- A buffer is a temporary storage area for data while it is being transferred from one place to another.
+It helps with "smoothing out" data transfers, ensuring that the sending and receiving entities (which might operate at different speeds) can handle the data transfer effectively.

+Whereas a CPU cache is a **physical** part of the processor a buffer is more of a **logical** concept implemented within the system software.
+However a buffer does use physical memory - it is portion of RAM set aside for temporary storage.

+[Registers](/Computer_Architecture/CPU/CPU_architecture.md#registers) should not be confused with caches.
+Unlike the caches, registers are a part of the CPU itself.
+They are much quicker but hold less data than the caches.